talhahasanzia/unit-testing-guide/Readme.md

 - Always use interfaces (in java atleast the interface is available) while calling public methods, this ensures the implementation is hidden and can be mocked easily.
 - When writing a test for a class, the target class should be instantiated as a concrete implementation, so the real code is ran, and all other participating objects are mocked.
 If the participating objects have abstraction (they are interface objects), mocking becomes so easy.
 ### Writing Unit Tests
 - We will use Java and its testing framework JUnit in these examples, moreover, we will refer Mockito for mocking objects.
-With these tools, we will focus on UserService (or UserManager) example, in which, we will validate creation of valid users in a system.
+- We will focus on UserService (or UserManager) example, in which, we will validate creation of valid users in a system.
+- We will not test classes that serves as dependencies in the UserService, these are UI classes referred as "View" in most of the architectures and Network classes like Request or Response.
+We will mock these dependencies.
+- It is not our responsibility to test 3rd Party library classes like Retrofit, Gson, Picasso, OkHttp etc.
+- Meaningful names of test methods - test method names should be self explanatory.
-- AAA Testing Pattern - Arrange, Act, Assert is the pattern used in testing that goes as follows:
+- AAA Testing Pattern - Arrange, Act, Assert is the pattern we will use and it goes as follows:
   - Arrange: Setup objects, parameters and environment for the test
   - Act: Perform action, the actual code is ran on which test is to be done
-  - Assert: Assertion or validation is made on the action that was performed whether it is giving required results or not
+  - Assert: Assertion or validation is made on the action that was performed if it is giving required results or not